PhilaniAntony/smart-contract-security-audit/README.md

 - **Deployed Contract (Testnet):** [Sepolia Testnet Etherscan](https://sepolia.etherscan.io/address/0x2ecf6ad327776bf966893c96efb24c9747f6694b)
 - **Audit Report:** Detailed findings and recommended mitigations for PasswordStore are available within this repository (see `PasswordStore_Security_Audit_Report.md`).

+## 2. PuppyRaffle Contract Audit

+The second audit reviews the PuppyRaffle smart contract.
+This project enables users to participate in a decentralized raffle for a chance to win a puppy-themed NFT.
+Users pay an entrance fee and can request refunds or await randomized winner selection after a defined duration.
+NFTs have varying rarity (common, rare, legendary) determined by on-chain randomness.
+The audit identifies risks including reentrancy, weak randomness, and denial-of-service potential due to inefficient player deduplication.

+- **Code Repository**: PuppyRaffle GitHub Code
+- **Deployed Contract** : Not available at this time
+- **Audit Report**: See PuppyRaffle_Security_Audit_Report.md in this repository.

 ---

 ## Future Audits